 Data for students attending community colleges are less clear.
 Frequently, students who wish to pursue an undergraduate degree in psychology select an associate’s degree program that allows for efficient transfer to a college or university.
 This generally precludes a major in psychology at a community college level.
 Therefore, it is difficult to identify the number of students who attend community colleges for the express purpose of majoring in psychology.
-But, NCES reports that during a 10-year period (from 1999-2000 to 2009-2010), "the field of psychology experienced the largest percent increase in the number of associate's degrees awarded over this time period (352 percent, from 1,500 to 6,600 degrees)."
+But, NCES reports that during a 10-year period (from 2001-02 to 2009-10), "the number of associate’s degrees in psychology more than doubled (177 percent, from 1,700 to 4,700 degrees)."

 High School Psychology

 With respect to the number of students who take psychology in high school, there are data reporting the number of students who take the Advanced Placement (AP) and International Baccalaureate (IB) psychology exams.
 In 2013, just fewer than 239,000 students took the Advanced Placement psychology exam (College Board, 2013).
 Considering that just fewer than 4,000 students took the AP psychology exam in 1992 (the first year the exam was given), this demonstrates an astonishing growth in the popularity of the subject.
 In 2013, AP psychology ranked as the sixth largest exam volume out of 34 AP subject exams.
 There were more than 5,200 teachers who taught AP psychology and nearly 4,500 schools were authorized to include the AP designation for their psychology courses in the 2012-13 academic year (L. Shin, personal communication, Sept.
 5, 2013).